Auckland City Hospital: 19th century

-In 1847 the first hospital for the Auckland urban area was founded under control of the Auckland Provincial Government.
+Before 1847 there were two small private hospitals, one at St John's Anglican College and the other attached to the barracks of the 58th regiment.
+In 1847 the first hospital for the Auckland urban area was founded by the colonial government with authority transferred to the Auckland Provincial Government upon its creation.
 The hospital was managed by the national government following the abolishment of provinces in 1877 until 1885, when The Hospital and Charitable Institutions Act was passed, which constituted a locally elected Auckland Hospital Board.

+Built on the Grafton site of the current Auckland City Hospital there were some objections to the location which was some distance from town.
+The wooden building was designed by architect Frederick Thatcher and contained four wards and housed 50 patients.
+The patients were generally seamen, Māori and poorer working class Europeans.
-Thomas Moore Philson was superintendent of the hospital from 1859 to 1883.

-In 1877, a new building in an Italianate style was constructed for £25,000, designed by Philip Herapath, architect to the provincial government.
-Administered by T M Philson, the new hospital became known for taking on many charity cases but, partly in response, was also continually understaffed and overcrowded.
-There were also complaints about the limited training of the staff, which changed only with the hiring of a new matron, Annie Crisp, in 1883.
-Having trained in the new tradition of Florence Nightingale, she is credited with turning the hospital from an 'old men with alcoholism institution' into a real hospital and instituting real nurse training.
-Her title was Lady Superintendent and she was awarded the Royal Red Cross in 1894.
+Thomas Moore Philson was appointed superintendent of the hospital from 1859 to 1883.
+By the late 1860s he was drawing attention to the lack of accommodation for women patients, the inadequate water supply and the need for a new building.
+In 1877, a new building in an Italianate style, designed by Philip Herapath (architect to the provincial government) and modelled on St Thomas' Hospital in London was constructed for under £20,000.
+The original building was used to house the aged until it was burnt down on purpose in 1890.
+Under Philson the new hospital became known for taking on many charity cases but in 1883 George Grabham, the inspector of hospitals, reported overcrowding, lack of control of drugs, vermin, poor hygiene, no surgical instruments for the operating theatre and limited training of the staff, which changed only with the hiring of a new matron, Annie Crisp, in the same year.
+Having trained in the new tradition of Florence Nightingale, she is credited with turning the hospital into a real hospital, caring for the sick rather than being an infirmary for old men, and instituting proper nurse training.
+As Lady Superintendent she worked at the hospital for 13 years and she was awarded the Royal Red Cross in 1884.

+Temporary fever wards were built in 1885 and 1887 to cater for smallpox and typhoid cases.
+In 1898 the Costley Block opened housing a 50 bed children's ward and accident ward.
+This was funded from the estate of Edward Costley, whose bequest also provided for the building of the Costley Wards at Green Lane Hospital.
+Other buildings which opened were a kitchen in 1896 and a nurses' home in 1890.